MikkoVihtakari/BioticExplorer/README.md

 # Biotic Explorer
-**Shiny app to open, examine and manipulate NMD Biotic xml files used by the Institute of Marine Research Norway**
+**A Shiny app to open, examine and manipulate NMD Biotic xml files used by the Institute of Marine Research Norway**

 This is a prototype of the **Biotic Explorer** [Shiny](https://shiny.rstudio.com/) app allowing examination and manipulation of the Norwegian Maritime Data-center (NMD) standard xml files, which are used within the Institute of Marine Research database.
 While the application is developed by the Institute of Marine Research, **this is not the official version** of the application and is bound to contain bugs and other errors.